SALE

 Pennsylvania's variety of landscapes, from bustling urban centers to tranquil countryside, along with its historical and cultural richness, ensures that there's something for everyone.
 In Philadelphia, you can indulge in the city's famous cheesesteaks, immerse yourself in sports culture and explore world-class museums.
 For those seeking natural beauty and outdoor adventure, the Poconos offer a perfect retreat.
 Easton lays claim to the first Christmas tree in the United States and the Crayola Experience.
 Traveling westward, in Gettysburg, you'll find a town that preserves its Civil War heritage and offers a charming mix of vineyards, breweries, and cultural experiences.

-Here are some of the main Airbnb cities in Pennsylvania and the laws and regulations relevant to them.
+Here are some of the main Airbnb cities in Pennsylvania and the laws and regulations relevant to listing them.

 Gettysburg

-The Borough of Gettysburg classifies short-term rentals as accommodations available for stays of 30 consecutive nights or fewer.
-This category includes both owner-occupied and proprietor-occupied properties.
-In the case of Airbnb vacation rentals where a portion of the host’s personal residence is offered, it is referred to as a homestay.
-If the owner resides in a separate dwelling or offsite, the property is defined as a vacation rental.
+In the case of Airbnb vacation rentals where renting a portion of the host's personal residence is offered, it is referred to as renting a homestay.
+If the owner resides in a separate dwelling or offsite location, the property is defined as a vacation rental.

 Gettysburg requires both a Land Use Permit and a Certificate of Use & Occupancy.